d2l-ai/d2l-en/chapter_attention-mechanism/transformer.md

 ## Summary

 * Transformer model is based on N*N encoder-decoder architecture.
-It differs from Seq2seq with attention in 3 major places.
+It differs from seq2seq with attention in 3 major places.
 * Multi-head attention layer contains $h$ parallel attention layers.
-* Position-wise feed-forward network equals to apply 2 $Conv(1,1)$ layers.
+* Position-wise feed-forward network consists of two dense layers that applies to the last dimension.
-* Layer normalization differs from batch normalization by normalizing along the last dimension (the feature dimension) instead of the first (batchsize) dimension.
+* Layer normalization differs from batch normalization by normalizing along the last dimension (the feature dimension) instead of the first (batch size) dimension.
 * Positional encoding is the only place that adds positional information to the transformer model.